 Inviting employees to share more about themselves, talk about their experiences, and express how their feeling gives you a good sense of what barriers they encounter when faced with conflict (and what prevents them from speaking up).
 Simply inviting them to share about themselves, and receiving their offering in a nonjudgemental way, sends the message that their perspectives and feelings are important and valid.

 2. Better qualify what constitutes psychological safety.

-Create some standardised language within your unique culture for how you and your team would define psychologically safe conditions.
+Create some standardized language within your unique culture for how you and your team would define psychologically safe conditions.
 What features would be included?
 How could your team engender a culture that felt mentally and emotionally safe?
 What potential roadblocks might derail your efforts to maintain open and receptive dialogue?
 What conditions could you put in place to deal with retaliation?
 Creating a list of action steps to move toward psychological safety, as well as variables that could potentially upend your efforts, will help you develop a game plan to respond effectively.

 3. Inspire employees to create their own “norms.”